arashnm80/arashnm80.github.io/quotes.md

 > Sacrifice 1 perfect to get 4 good-enoughs.

 > I'm born righ now in this situation, with this knowledge and experience, so what am I gonna do now?

-> Can somebody that is totally ok to leave this world right now, have a passion to live?

 > Any change is a mean to produce energy.